 Is this the winter of your discontent?
 If the gloomy weather has you feeling blue and the cold has you reducing your exercise and outdoor time, you need to read this.
 Seasonal Affective Disorder (SAD) results in feelings of depression, loneliness, fatigue, hopelessness and insomnia.
 Weight gain is common and a general disinterest in activities you usually enjoy.

 SAD is the result of too little sunlight in the winter.
 Serotonin and melatonin levels drop and many suffer from a vitamin D deficiency.
+Hormone imbalances may also be to blame and we suggest a hormone supplement to get your balance back.
 You can feel springtime levels of joy if you just take the time to care for yourself a little.
 Here are some easy, natural ways to shake the winter blues.

 Let there be Light

 Light therapy mimics the sun’s effects on the body to help ease the symptoms of SAD.
 There are several light boxes available online which will help you feel better with just 20 to 40 minutes of exposure daily.
 Studies show that light therapy works best in the morning and will relieve symptoms of depression that result from SAD.

 Dawn simulators offer relief from symptoms that is similar to light therapy.
 Dawn simulators are alarms that wake you up by gradually increasing the light in the room to mimic the sun rising.
 This is less jarring than being woken by an alarm or the radio, so it makes for a more peaceful start to your day.

 Aromatherapy has been shown to reduce the symptoms of depression.
 Essentials oils like lavender and red cedar can lift moods and ease other symptoms like anxiety.
 You can use a diffuser to release scents into your home or mix up some lavender spray to spritz the blues away.
 Here’s a recipe.